Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 All these apps were based on the Microsoft UWP codebase and since the Win32 app is now directly listed in the new and improved Microsoft Store, it’s a lot easier to find and download without going through Adobe’s website.

 Microsoft had confirmed that with the new Windows 11 we’ll also see Adobe Creative Cloud, the popular apps used for content creation.

 Even though Adobe CC isn’t yet available in the store, users have already installed it from Adobe’s website on their Windows 11 preview build, tested it out, and came back with responses:

 “The current version works. im using photoshop CC 2021 and no issues whatsoever.”

-Because the responses were positive, we can definitely expect Adobe CC to work smoothly on any device when the full final version of Windows 11 will come out this October.
+Because the responses were positive, we can definitely expect Adobe CC to work smoothly on any device.

 Discover more apps in the Microsoft Store

 As we previously said, several popular apps are already available in the new App Store and people have started to notice them.

 Besides the well knows partnerships with Amazon, Steam, Disney Plus, Zoom, and of course TikTok, you’ll now also see apps like OBS Studio, ClimChamp, and Canva in the Microsoft Store.

 Microsoft is moving faster than anticipated with apps already rolling out in the store.
 All these additions come in the wake of Canva’s web app becoming available too.